Sao Paulo Brazil Travel Guide

 Brazil mainly uses Type N power sockets (three round pins).
 São Paulo mainly uses 127V, although some locations use 220V.

-Use cloud computing services (Google Drive, Dropbox) for documents and pictures.
+Use cloud services (Google Drive, Dropbox) for documents and pictures.
 An External hard drive or USB stick provides additional photo backup.

 Most common gear purchases or rentals are available locally.
 For very specific, performance-critical items, bringing your own is the choice.